 Hotbit Trading fees

-To our understanding, if you hold the platform’s native token, Hotbit Token (HTB), and pay trading fees with that, the trading fees are even lower than 0.10%.
-They will then only be 0.05%.
-This is a very low trading fee.
+To our understanding, if you hold the platform’s native token, Hotbit Token (HTB), and pay trading fees with that, the trading fees for takers are even lower.

 Hotbit Withdrawal fees